tekmarglobal/dart-api-client/docs/PaymentApi.md

 <a name="apipaymentcreatepaymentreturnurlpost"></a>
 # **ApiPaymentCreatePaymentReturnUrlPost**
-> void ApiPaymentCreatePaymentReturnUrlPost (PaymentServicePaymentRequest body = null)
+> void ApiPaymentCreatePaymentReturnUrlPost (PaymentServicePaymentRequest paymentServicePaymentRequest = null)